Iconic 19th century forts on the market

 The portfolio also includes a third fort, known as Horse Sands Fort, which is being sold by auction with bids starting at £750,000.
 The property is currently being used to showcase the incredible history of these forts and the owner has preserved the beauty of this historic monument with its 100 chambers and living quarters, original gun carriages and armour plated walls.

-To read the full article, please head to Solent Forts website.
+To find out more about each of the Forts, please head to Solent Forts website.